Start/Evaluate

 The impact of a single meaning on life

 We had visitors, a couple and their 7-year-old son.
-I was playing with a ukulele that we had given to our grandson, when the boy approached, curious.
+I was playing a ukulele we had given our grandson when the boy approached, curious.

 I thought I'd teach him something; I don't play the instrument but I knew some chords.
-Seeking to be didactic, I chose the simplest chord possible, which consisted of pressing a single string and therefore using a single finger.
+Trying to be didactic, I chose the simplest chord I knew—just one string, played with a single finger.
 It didn't work; I showed him how to do it, he tried it once, exclaimed "Too hard!" and left.

 Possibility 1: complex

 I once visited a submarine in San Francisco and was impressed by its complexity, the size of the structure, and the plethora of details required for it to function.
-In it there was a torpedo with a cut to see its interior: more structure and details by itself.
+In it there was a torpedo cut to see its interior: it had more structure and details by itself.

 Some things may seem difficult because they are very complex, that is, they have many elements and these elements have many relationships with each other.
 The fact that something is complex in its very nature is then the first possibility for something to seem difficult to know, to understand and to do something with this knowledge.